| 20251027 |

 Recommended Action:

-final language approval by the City Manager and City Attorney, to the Loan Documents
+language approval by the City Manager and City Attorney, by and between the City of

-such future amendment; and, City Council direct staff to undertake the steps necessary to
+staff assistance; and, direct staff to undertake the steps necessary to finalize Council’s

 LA County